 You could subscribe to Ray Kurzweil and believe that this essentially means that we would be all part of the Singularity within a few decades, or be pessimistic that all the low hanging fruit have been plucked.
 It’s unclear where the truth lies amongst those poles.
 Or if those are indeed the only two poles.

-Looking at Nobel prizes, in everything except Peace, the age of the recipient is trending down.
+Looking at Nobel prizes, in everything except Peace, the age of the recipient is trending up.
 But it’s not a strictly linear increase over time either.
 It’s more complicated than that.
 If you look at the age at which the prize winning work was done, it too has gone up by a decade, but it shows a smile effect - you can be too young, but you can also be too old.
 It’s markedly difficult to win for work done after the age of 50.

 So what the gap indicates is not just that it’s the older scientists who are creating breakthroughs, but that scientists need to get older to be appreciated for what they created.
 The road to proof is longer!

 Progress in a field is a function of becoming an expert in the field, which gets more difficult as the field itself expands, of ensuring you have a good grasp of all the work that’s being done in the field, which requires familiarising with all the work your peers are doing at the same time, and of having the right innovative hypothesis.
 You need all three.
 The first gets tougher as the field gets more mature, as there’s just more to learn.
 The average age at which scientists have been doing ground breaking discoveries has gradually increased, from 37 to 47 years.
 All great discoveries are made on the shoulders of giants, but climbing atop the giants takes time, and effort.